berkeley-scf/tutorial-parallelization/parallel-R.md

 the period length of the default generators in R, this is actually quite unlikely, but it is a bit sloppy.

-One approach to avoid the problem is to do all your RNG on one process and distribute the random deviates, but this can be infeasible with many random numbers.

-More generally to avoid this problem, the key is to use an algorithm that ensures sequences that do not overlap.
+To avoid this problem, the key is to use an algorithm that ensures sequences that do not overlap.

 In R, the *rlecuyer* package deals with this.
 The L’Ecuyer algorithm has a period of $2^{191}$, which it divides into subsequences of length